Phu255/Nabilarobe-store/README.md

 - Make products in line with CSS grid-template-columns: repeat(auto-fill)

-- Upload file to Github for saving
+- Upload file to Github for saving codes

 - Carousel with Rails by Flickity